w3c/wai-intro-atag/content/education.md

 ## Examples

-### Make your Tool Accessible for Users with Disabilities
+### Everyone can Use Previews

 <p class="persona"><strong>Persona: </strong>
     Lisa is a physics professor at a large university.
-She needs to preview the content she uploads to the tool.
 She is blind and uses a screen reader that reads aloud the information on her screen.
   </p>
 <div class="quotes">
   <ul>